 Late last year we looked at USB 3.0, now dubbed SuperSpeed USB, and it's current impact in the PC world.
 When you look at the 10x speed increase, improved power efficiency and backwards compatibility, the decision to upgrade is compelling.

 For more details check out this page and the following video:

 Currently, unless you have a Mac, options are limited for taking advantage of the amazing Thunderbolt transmission speeds of up to 10Gbps.
 Intel is working to increase adoption by supporting Thunderbolt natively in it's Sandy Bridge processors and introducing optical cable support.
 The optical cabling will allow for even greater speeds (up to 100Gbps) and allow for increased cable lengths (from 3 meters to tens of meters).

-IOGEAR, an ATEN International Company headquartered in Foothill Ranch, Calif., manufactures innovative consumer electronics and information technology solutions that enable convergence through connectivity.
+IOGEAR, an ATEN International Company headquartered in Foothill Ranch, CA., manufactures innovative consumer electronics and information technology solutions that enable convergence through connectivity.